gkliza/db_connect_test/README.md

 ### Environment Variables in PyCharm / IntelliJ
 Environment Variables are cumbersome in PyCharm.
 Variables can be set for the Python Console, the Terminal, or for each run configuration triggere through the code view.

 When executing tests from the code view, a new configuration is created for each test.
-Before running any tests, you should edit the default configuration for Run -> Edit Configurations -> Edit Configuration Templates -> Python tests -> Autodetect.
+Before running any tests, you should edit the default configuration for Run -> Edit Configurations -> Edit Configuration Templates -> Python tests -> [Autodetect, pytest].

+## Other Notes
+databricks-connect 13.* and up implement a SparkConnect that no longer supports .rdd functions.

+## Running Tests
+### From PyCharm / IntelliJ
+Tests can be run from the code view by right clicking on the test file or test function and selecting "Run 'pytest in test_file.py'".
+This will create a new run configuration for the test.
+You can edit the run configuration to add environment variables.

+### From Databricks Notebook
+Add this repository as a repo to your databricks repos.
+You can then run the `run_test_notebook.py`.